CZv57ep/test-first/docs/source/README.rst

 The market sample may be restricted to mergers meeting the HSR filing requirement under two alternative approaches: in the one, the smaller of the two merging firms meets the HSR filing threshold for the smaller (acquired) firm.
 In the other, the :math:`n`-th firm's size matches the size requirement for the smaller merging firm (see, :class:`mergeron.gen.SSZConstants`).
 The second assumption avoids the unfortunate assumption in the first that, within the resulting sample, the larger merging firm be at least 10 times as large as the smaller merging firm, as a consequence of the full definition of the HSR filing requirement.

 The full specification of a market sample is given in a :class:`mergeron.gen.market_sample.MarketSample` object, including the above parameters.
 Data are drawn by invoking :meth:`mergeron.gen.market_sample.MarketSample.generate_sample` which adds a :attr:`data` property of class, :class:`mergeron.gen.MarketDataSample`.
 Enforcement or clearance counts are computed by invoking :meth:`mergeron.gen.market_sample.MarketSample.estimate_enf_counts`, which adds an :attr:`enf_counts` property of class :class:`mergeron.gen.UPPTestsCounts`.
 For fast, parallel generation of enforcement or clearance counts over large market data samples that ordinarily would exceed available limits on machine memory, the user can invoke the method :meth:`estimate_enf_counts` on a :class:`mergeron.gen.market_sample.MarketSample` object without first invoking :meth:`generate_sample`.
-Note, however, that this strategy discards the market sample in the interests of conserving memory and maintaining high performance (the user can specify that the market sample and enforcement statistics be stored to disk).
+Note, however, that this strategy does not retain the market sample in memory in the interests of conserving memory and maintaining high performance (the user can specify that the market sample and enforcement statistics be stored to permanent storage; when saving to current PCIe NVMe storage, the perfomance penalty is slight, but can be considerable if saving to SATA storage).

 Enforcement statistics based on FTC investigations data and test data are printed to screen or rendered to LaTex files (for processing into publication-quality tables) using methods provided in :mod:`mergeron.gen.enforcement_stats`.